 Balsam Range and the Art of Music Festival

 Haywood County is proud to be home to the award-winning bluegrass band Balsam Range, a five-man group that entertains audiences around the country.
 They got their start in Haywood County, but have since taken the rest of the country by storm with their incredible vocals and acoustics.
-The band has won ten International Bluegrass Music Association Awards and their tours have sold out arenas across the country.
-Recently, their single Blue Collar Dreams from their Mountain Voodoo album held the number one spot on the Bluegrass Today Charts for 3 consecutive weeks.
+The band has won thirteen International Bluegrass Music Association (IBMA) Awards and their tours have sold out arenas across the country.
+Their latest album, Aeonic, was released in 2019, following their second IBMA Entertainer of the Year Award in 2018.